ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

   - Ingress
 ```

-Adding the NetworkPolicy to the existing policy can be done by running the next command -
+Adding the NetworkPolicy to the existing policy can be done by running the following command:

 ```
 <hub> $ cat >> networkpolicy-policy.yaml << EOF